 You’re probably now just 10 pounds from your goal weight, which you’ll achieve in Phase 3.
-This phase is designed for fine-tuning your diet so you can eventually focus on maintaining your weight loss.
-In Phase 3, you will gradually see how much you can raise your daily Net Carb intake and maintain weight loss while exploring the final three rungs of the Carb Ladder.
+This phase is designed for fine-tuning your low carb diet so you can eventually focus on maintaining your weight loss.
+In Phase 3, you will gradually see how much you can raise your daily net carb intake while exploring the final three rungs of the Carb Ladder.

-- You may experience cravings and uncontrollable hunger as you add back foods you have not eaten in some time.
-Figuring out which food you can or cannot handle is important for long-term weight control.
-If you suspect that particular foods are sabotaging your progress, eliminate them for several days to see whether things improve before trying to introduce them again.
+You may experience cravings and uncontrollable hunger as you add back foods you have not eaten in some time.
+If you suspect that particular foods are sabotaging your progress, eliminate them for several days to see whether things improve before trying to introduce them again,

 There is no single right or wrong weight.
 Your body type, age, hormonal status, activity level, and genetics all play a role.
 It’s possible you may be able to achieve a lower weight, but if it’s a struggle to maintain it, you may want to accept that being 5 or even 10 pounds heavier is where your body naturally wants to be.
 Again, inches count as much as pounds.
 As you tone your abdominals and other muscles with regular physical activity, your body will appear slimmer.
 When you come to a point where you’re comfortable with your weight at this time in your life, that’s the place to remain.

 In Phase 1, you can have low-carb foods with Net Carb counts of 3 grams per serving; that increases to 6 grams per serving in Phase 2, and to 9 grams in this phase.
 In Lifetime Maintenance, the number rises to 10 grams or more, assuming your carb tolerance allows.